skyssolutions/lynxchan/src/be/Readme.md

 Arguments that are meant to inform values should be used in the following manner:
 `argument value`

+# Sub-domains
+The following sub-domains are used by the engine:
+* `static`: used to retrieve static files from the front-end.
+* `api`: used to access the json api.
+* `archive`: used to access the archives.

 # Directory structure
 The json api files will be stored on the api directory and accessed by the same sub-domain. `api.domain/function` will use the file `api/function.js`.
 The form api for support of users without js because they are retarded tin foilers are in the form directory and are accessed using `domain/function.js`.